 - Not every school accepts the Common Application, so check every college on your list for its essay requirements.

 - Your personality on the page.
-(What you care about, what makes you laugh, think, hope, dream, care, stay up at night.
-In other words, what’s meaningful to you and why.)
+(What do you care about?
+What makes you laugh, wonder, hope, dream, reflect, set goals, challenge yourself, want to change something?
+And why.)

 Common Application Essay Instructions